coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 material components or focuses the spells require, nor are any XP costs inherent in a prerequisite spell incurred in the creation of the item.
-The act of working on the weapon triggers the prepared spells, making them unavailable for casting during each day of the weapon's creation.
+The act of working on the weapon triggers the prepared spells, making them unavailable for casting during each day of the weapon’s creation.
 (That is, those spell slots are expended from his currently prepared spells, just as if they had been cast.)